-Consistent with Federal Rule of Civil Procedure 1, which encourages parties "to secure the just, speedy, and inexpensive determination of every action," as well as The Sedona Conference, Cooperation Proclamation, which encourages parties to work together to resolve discovery issues, this Commentary outlines how parties and, if necessary, the courts can cooperatively address the burdens-to the responding parties, the requesting parties, and the courts-associated with privilege logs.
+outlines how parties and, if necessary, the courts can cooperatively address the burdens-to the responding parties, the requesting parties, and the courts-associated with privilege logs.
 The primary conclusions and recommendations in this Commentary are as follows:

-- 1. Because not all cases are the same, the methods by which a responding party may satisfy its requirements under Rule 26(b)(5) depend on the case, including the procedures set forth in local rules or standing orders.
-14 The parties should address privilege log format, timing, and anticipated issues, as well as contemplate procedures for seeking court assistance in resolving any privilege disputes, early in their case to help reduce costly discovery disputes later.
-Consistent with the Rule revisions being evaluated by the Advisory Committee on Civil Rules, 15 which this Commentary supports, this discussion should begin as part of the Rule 26(f) conference and be incorporated into the Rule 16(b) scheduling order, to the extent the parties have sufficient information at that time. - 2.
+- 1. Because not all cases are the same, the methods by which a responding party may satisfy its requirements under Rule 26(b)(5) depend on the case, including the procedures set forth in local rules or standing orders.15 The parties should privilege log format, address timing, issues, well anticipated as as contemplate procedures for seeking court assistance in resolving any privilege disputes, early in their case to help reduce costly discovery disputes later.
+Consistent with the Rule revisions being evaluated by the Advisory Committee on Civil Rules, 16 which this Commentary supports, this discussion should begin as part of the Rule 26(f) conference and be incorporated into the Rule 16(b) scheduling order, to the extent the parties have sufficient information at that time. - 2.
 Parties should discuss whether certain categories of documents, such as communications between a client and its outside litigation counsel about the litigation after a complaint has been filed, can be excluded from a privilege log in the first instance.
-This Commentary supports such exclusions as an effective and appropriate way to mitigate privilege logging burdens in most cases. - 3.
-Parties should discuss whether a "metadata plus topic log," or another alternative format, should be employed in their case.
-This Commentary takes the position that a "metadata plus topic log" is a preferred format over the traditional privilege log because it generally is more effective in satisfying the requirements of Rule 26(b)(5) while also mitigating the burdens associated with narrative descriptions.
-However, alternative formats may vary in effectiveness
+This Commentary supports such exclusions as an